jxramos/pytest_behavior/README.md

 # Pytest Plugins Order
 This experiment is meant to illustrate the fixture precedence when two fixtures are shared in two referenced pytest plugins when the order if swapped in the `pytest_plugins` list.

+# Ini Based Plugin Selection
+This experiment demonstrates how plugin selection can be accomplished through pytest `ini` configuration files using the `addopts` capabilities.